gustavomspinheiro/mylibrary/README.md

 # MyLibrary

 Mylibrary is a book rental MVP.
 It allows users to quickly rental books and control deadlines/fines.
-It is a personal project.
+It includes external API consumption with CURL.

 ## Features